Skip to content

 Step 4: Order your target list

-Now you have a list of people; it's time to put them in the order you will target them.
+Now you have a list of people, it’s time to put them in the order you will target them.

 You can use all three methods we’ve discussed - but be scientific.
 Don’t just go after the biggest or most famous companies - look for targets that best fit your offering.

 You should also prioritise the accounts that have a strong intent to buy.
-Use your alignment meetings to decide which accounts you want to target and the type of ABM campaign plan you'll need to deploy.
+Use your alignment meetings to decide which accounts to target and the type of ABM campaign plan you’ll need to deploy.

 Owen says: